galaxyproject/admin-training/intro/06-reference-genomes/ex06_reference_genomes.md

 **NOTE:** When editing .loc files, your editor **MUST** use **TABS** and not expand them into spaces.
 * In **vim** use the command *:set noexpandtab*

-If you haven't already, install this tool to your Galaxy server as we'll need it later on!
-Use the tutorial on installing tool shed tools if you need a guide on how to do this.

 ### Excercise 2: Manually add a genome to the BWA tool list.

 In this exercise we will be adding a reference genome to our galaxy server by manually editing all of the required files.
 (Use your favourite editor, but remember to make sure it uses real tabs not tabs expanded into spaces..)

 We will:

 1. Add ourselves as admin users to our Galaxy servers(if we haven't already)
 2. Install the BWA toolsuite
 3. Add a reference genome to our server